aptivator/fretology-engine/README.md

 ## Caveats

-Accidentals in the `notes` and `notesNotUsed` datasets are presented as sharps.
+Accidentals in the `notes` and `notesNotUsed` datasets are presentedFuture Features as sharps.
 B-flat (Bb) is listed as A-sharp (A#).
 Whenever a `note` selection is returned by `pickNote` method, it will as a sharp.
 If note normalization is required, `fretology-engine` exports